 The most important thing to know is that your questions and priorities drive the session; WAs will work with you to develop an agenda based on your needs, the due date, and other considerations.
 If at any point a strategy or activity that a WA is using with you is not working, let them know—it’s not rude or disrespectful to do so, and we really encourage it!

 It’s important to know that WAs are trained to focus more on such things as the clarity of your ideas, organization, overall coherence and logical flow, and strength of argument and analysis.
 We can also work through issues of style and other sentence-level concerns.
 But we are not proofreaders.
-We can, however, help you learn how to recognize and correct patterns of errors, so feel free to bring this up with the WA.
+We can, nonetheless, help you learn how to recognize and correct patterns of errors, so feel free to bring this up with the WA.

 What to Bring to a Session